Dirk Bogarde

 Sir Dirk Bogarde (born Derek Jules Gaspard Ulric Niven van den Bogaerde; 28 March 1921 – 8 May 1999) was an English actor, novelist and screenwriter.
 Initially a matinée idol in films such as Doctor in the House (1954) for the Rank Organisation, he later acted in art house films, evolving from "heartthrob to icon of edginess".

-In a second career, he wrote seven best-selling volumes of memoirs, six novels, and a volume of collected journalism, mainly from articles in The Daily Telegraph.
-During five years of active military duty during World War Two, he reached the rank of major and was awarded seven medals.
-His poetry has been published in war anthologies; a painting by Bogarde, also from the war, hangs in the British Museum, with many more in the Imperial War Museum.
+In a second career, Bogarde wrote seven volumes of memoirs, six novels, and a volume of collected journalism, mainly from articles in The Daily Telegraph.
+He fought in the Second World War and over the course of five years reached the rank of major and was awarded seven medals.
+His poetry has been published in war anthologies, and a grey ink brush drawing, "Tents in Orchard.
+1944", is in the collection of the British Museum.

-Having come to prominence in films including The Blue Lamp in the early 1950s, Bogarde starred in the successful Doctor film series (1954–1963).
+Having come to prominence in films including The Blue Lamp in the early 1950s, Bogarde starred in the popular Doctor film series (1954–1963).
 He twice won the BAFTA Award for Best Actor in a Leading Role, for The Servant (1963) and Darling (1965).
 His other notable film roles included Victim (1961), Accident (1967), The Damned (1969), Death in Venice (1971), The Night Porter (1974), A Bridge Too Far (1977) and Despair (1978).
 He was appointed a Commander of the Order of Arts and Letters in 1990 and a Knight Bachelor in 1992.

 Early years and education

 Bogarde was the eldest of three children born to Ulric van den Bogaerde (1892–1972) and Margaret Niven (1898–1980).
 Ulric was born in Perry Barr, Birmingham, of Flemish ancestry, and was art editor of The Times.
 Margaret Niven, a former actress, was Scottish, from Glasgow.
 Dirk Bogarde was born in a nursing home at 12 Hemstal Road, West Hampstead, London, and was baptised on 30 October 1921, at St. Mary's Church, Kilburn.
 He had a younger sister, Elizabeth (born 1924), and a brother, Gareth Ulric Van Den Bogaerde, an advertising film producer, born in July 1933 in Hendon.

 Conditions in the family home in north London became cramped, so Bogarde was moved to Glasgow to stay with relatives of his mother.
 He stayed there for more than three years, returning at the end of 1937.
 He attended University College School and the former Allan Glen's High School of Science in Glasgow, a time he described in his autobiography as an unhappy one.
-He secured a scholarship to the Royal College of Arts, completed his two year course, and landed "a back-stage job as tea-boy at seven shillings and sixpence per week".
-A chance to act as a stand-in convinced Bogarde that "he needed some additional basic training, and he joined a provincial repertory group."
+Having secured a scholarship at Chelsea College of Art, Bogarde completed his two year course, and landed "a back-stage job as tea-boy at seven shillings and sixpence per week".
+A chance to act as a stand-in convinced Bogarde that "he needed some additional basic training, and he joined a provincial repertory group".
 His first on-screen appearance was as an uncredited extra in the George Formby comedy, Come On George!
 (1939).